TWOEARS/auditory-front-end/README.md

 ## Credits

-The AFE is developed by Tobias May, Remi Decorsière from Technical University of Denmark, Chungeun Kim from University of Technology Eindhoven, and the rest of the [Two!Ears team](http://twoears.aipa.tu-berlin.de/team).
+The AFE is developed by Tobias May, Rémi Decorsière from Technical University of Denmark, Chungeun Kim from University of Technology Eindhoven, and the rest of the [Two!Ears team](http://twoears.aipa.tu-berlin.de/team).